d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 ---
 ## Managing multiple instances of Drupal using fabalicious powered by fabric

+### Scenario
-A typical deployment cycle that we follow,
+Lets look at a typical deployment cycle that we follow on Drupal installation,

 1. `SSH` : into development server
 2. `TERMINAL` : navigate to project root folder